zopefoundation/z3c.viewtemplate/src/z3c/viewtemplate/README.txt

   ...         self.context = context
   ...         self.request = request

+By defining the "template" property as a "RegisteredPageTemplate" a lookup for a registered template is done when it is called.
+Also notice that it is no longer necessary to derive the view from BaseView!

   >>> simple = UseOfRegisteredPageTemplate(root, request)
   >>> print simple.template()
   <div>demo</div>

+Because the demo template was registered for any ("None") interface we see the demo template when rendering our new view.
+We register a new template especially for the new view.
+Also not that the "macroTemplate" has been created earlier in this test.

   >>> factory = TemplateFactory(macroTemplate, 'macro2', 'text/html')
   >>> component.provideAdapter(factory,